You are here

 To find new treatments to improve outcomes and eventually cure children with Postinfectious Autoimmune Encephalopathy (PAE).

-Basic science and translational research of PAE is conducted at the UA Steele Center, a world-renowned research center with cutting-edge researchers studying inflammation, microbiome, and the genetics of complex diseases.
+Basic science and translational research of PAE is conducted at the UArizona Steele Children's Research Center, a world-renowned research center with cutting-edge researchers studying inflammation, microbiome, and the genetics of complex diseases.